Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Introduction

-Inspired by mechanistic interpretability and prior work in steering language models, we propose a novel method for identifying and ablating biased representations present in LMMs.
-Recently, prior work has shown that it is possible to ablate representations with respect to target attributes by using a small number of contrastive prompts \citep{marks2023geometry} in order to identify directions in representation space that correspond to an increased propensity to generate related outputs.
-Our method differs from prior LLM steering work in two fundamental ways.
-First, our method targets multimodal models rather than just language models.
-Second, our approach requires no additional data other than an input image and a target attribute to remove.
-We find that we can leverage the additional information available to a LMM, the input image, in order to solve for the steering direction on the fly.
-Specifically, during inference we perform a single step of gradient descent on the visual representation in the direction of the target attributes.
-This one-step optimization is similar to the fast sign gradient method (FGSM) \citep{goodfellow2014explaining} applied on LMM representations.
-We then can perform model steering as normal, by extracting downstream activations that follow from both the perturbed and the unchanged visual representations.
+Our methods differ from prior LLM steering work in two fundamental ways.
+First, our dataset-based method conditions the LMM on biased multimodal inputs to induce the target representations.
+Second, when no data is available, our optimization-based approach computes a steering vector at inference time using just the input image and the target attribute for removal.
+Instead of crafting a dataset of contrasting prompts, we only need to leverage the information already available to the LMM, the input image.
+Specifically, during inference we perform a single step of gradient descent on the visual representation in the direction of the target attribute(s).
+For both approaches, steering is performed by extracting downstream activations from a single layer that follow from both the perturbed and the unchanged visual representations.
 The normalized difference between them is used as the steering direction.